Greek Revival Architecture

 - Embellishment.
 Expensive homes might add more detail, like framed dormer windows on the second story, with pilasters and pediments.
 The less wealthy adopted similar features but with less flash.

 - Andalusia.
 This famous example, designed by Thomas U. Walter, is near Philadelphia.
-It is one of the most widely noted Greek revival houses in the country.
+It is one of the most widely noted Greek Revival-style homes in the country.

-- Plantation homes along the Gulf Coast.
-These fine examples of the Greek revival might be made of flashboards instead of clapboards.
-Flashboards have a tongue and groove fit, and seams don’t show.
-They paint into a nice smooth finish -- again, like stone.
+- Mansions along the Gulf Coast.
+These fine examples of the Greek Revival style might be made of flashboards instead of clapboards.
+Flashboards have a tongue-and-groove fit so seams don’t show.
+They paint into a nice smooth finish — again, like stone.

 Practically Speaking: Hassles and Headaches

 Their low-pitched roofs can cause problems and require regular repairs to prevent leaking.
 The wooden columns also can cause problems for the homeowner if the bottoms rot out.
-To preserve the column, you don’t tear out the whole piece -- you have to cut away the rotted parts and replace them.
-Your best bet is to find a skilled craftsman who specializes in historic reconstruction.
+To preserve the column, the rotten sections must be carefully cut out and replaced, preferably by a skilled craftsman who specializes in historic reconstruction.

-Even so, if your lifestyle includes entertaining guests, if you are naturally drawn to a formality and detail in design, if you’d name your house Tara -- and if you don’t mind the maintenance -- then a Greek revival home might best suit your taste.
+Even so, if your lifestyle includes entertaining guests, if you are naturally drawn to formality and detail in design, and if you don’t mind the maintenance, then a Greek Revival home might best suit your taste.